wangbokun/sandwich/README.md

-# misha
+# sandwich
-misha is a proxy faking a mirror website to cross the firewall.
+sandwich is a proxy faking a mirror website to fool and cross the firewall.